triciabrown/CS5287_fork_master/doc/assignments/CA4/README.md

 ---

+#TODO: create a data architecture diagram that shows where your data is, what data is needed by
+certain applications, what data is being sent where

 ## 1. Choose Your Topology

 Select one of the following patterns or develop your own and document your choice: It must include two more locations.